 Were you injured in a Texas boating accident?
 You may be entitled to financial compensation for your boat accident injuries.
-A Texas boat accident lawyer at Herbert & McClelland LLP can provide you a free case evaluation.
+A Texas boat accident lawyer at The Law Offices of Shane McClelland can provide you with a free case evaluation.
 Call 800-741-0718 or email us at firstname.lastname@example.org.

 The United States Coast Guard estimates that only half of all boating accidents are reported.
 In Texas, people are required to report any boating accident that results in death or injury beyond basic first aid (or the possibility of death or injury, such as if someone falls overboard and is not immediately located) or property damage occurs to the vessels or other property in excess of $500.

-No matter how careful you may be on the water, sometimes you cannot avoid an incident or boating injury if another person on the water acts reckless or negligently.
+No matter how careful you may be on the water, sometimes you cannot avoid an incident or boating injury if another person on the water acts recklessly or negligently.
 From a legal perspective, in many ways, a boating incident is treated like any other type of personal injury case.
 But there are added complications to boating incidents that are not present in other types of personal injury cases.
 That is why you need experienced and knowledgeable attorneys who know the Texas laws regarding boating.
-A Texas boat accident lawyer at Herbert & McClelland LLP in Houston can help you with your boating related personal injury claims by informing you of your legal rights.
-Whether you were involved in a collision with another vessel, capsized due to the actions of another vessel, fell overboard due to the negligence of another person, or you were injured while engaged in a host of possible water activities, a boating accident attorney at Herbert & McClelland LLP can evaluate your boat injury case and help you determine the available options to recover compensation.
+A Texas boat accident lawyer at The Law Offices of Shane McClelland, in Houston can help you with your boating related personal injury claims by informing you of your legal rights.
+Whether you were involved in a collision with another vessel, capsized due to the actions of another vessel, fell overboard due to the negligence of another person, or you were injured while engaged in a host of possible water activities, a boating accident attorney at The Law Offices of Shane McClelland, can evaluate your boat injury case and help you determine the available options to recover compensation.

 One complication involved in a boating case is whether federal maritime law, state law or both apply to the case.
 This determination can be complicated and requires the assistance of an experienced accident-injury attorney.
 Complex legal analysis needs to be conducted in order to determine the proper legal framework in which to pursue your maritime personal injury claims.
 Also, in addition to Federal vs. State law determinations and negligence issues to be analyzed, there may be products liability claims that need to be considered and possibly pursued.